Un bon mot ne prouve rien.

-Nobody likes being told what to do, and nobody likes being tricked into anything.
+Nobody likes being told what to do, and nobody likes the feeling of being manipulated.

 But for the longest time, people didn't have a choice.
-Ads have been piggybacking off genuine interest since forever.
+Ads have been piggybacking off other content since forever.

 TV shows, tourist destinations, pop radio, lifestyle magazines—they all have ads attached to them.